Orwatronic/mas_514/docs/src/report.rst

 #.
 Download and install Git from: https://git-scm.com/download
 #.
 Create a GitLab user on https://gitlab.com
 #.
-Visit https://gitlab.com/uia-mekatronikk/mas507 and fork the course repo from your GitLab account.
+Your Merge master visits https://gitlab.com/uia-mekatronikk/mas507 and forks the course repo from your GitLab account.
 #.
-Clone your repo to your own computer in a non-synced folder (e.g. Dropbox, Google Drive) executing: ``git clone https://gitlab.com/<your-gitlab-username>/mas507`` inside the destination folder e.g. ``C:\GitLab\``.
+Merge master invites the other group members to the mas507 repo.
 #.
+All group members clones the repo to their own computers in a non-synced folder (e.g. Dropbox, Google Drive) executing: ``git clone https://gitlab.com/<merge-master-username>/mas507`` inside the destination folder e.g. ``C:\GitLab\``.
+#.
 Open ``C:\GitLab\mas507`` folder in Visual Studio Code and try to edit the ``C:\GitLab\mas507\docs\src\ros.md`` by writing your name in it for example.
 #.
 Commit the changes by ``git add -A`` followed by a commit ``git commit -m "Test commit from my local computer"``.
 #.
 After the commit, the changes shall be pushed to GitLab using ``git push``
 #.
-This will start the CI/CD Process on your GitLab account and after about a minute your very own webpage shall appear on ``https://<your-gitlab-username>.gitlab.io/mas507``
+This will start the CI/CD Process on your GitLab account and after about a minute your very own webpage shall appear on ``https://<merge-master-username>.gitlab.io/mas507``
 #.
 Congrats, your first webpage made with Sphinx is now online as a result of using DevOps CI/CD methods!

 Please notice that the recipe for the automatic build executed by GitLab is described by the GitLab runner file ``.gitlab-ci.yml`` found the root folder of the MAS507 repo.